link1905/system-design-101/content/docs/data-persistence/sql-database/physical-layer.md

 When multiple versions of a tuple reside on the same page, they are **chained together**.
 Each tuple carries **metadata**, such as its transaction state and a pointer to the next version.
-This chain ensures queries can resolve to the correct visible version of a tuplee.
+This chain ensures queries can resolve to the correct visible version of a tuple.

-For example, deleted tuples may include a pointer to the next valid tuple, allowing the system to traverse and retrieve the most up-to-date version
+For example, deleted tuples may include a pointer to the next valid tuple, allowing the system to traverse and retrieve the most up-to-date version.

 ```d2
 i: Index {